Skip to main content

 Where do I file a personal injury lawsuit in Palm Springs?

 Personal injury lawsuits in Palm Springs are typically filed in the Riverside County Superior Court.
-Small claims cases (under $10,000) can be filed in Small Claims Court.
-Your Palm Springs attorney will determine the appropriate venue based on where the accident occurred, where the defendant resides, and the amount of damages sought.
+Small claims cases may be filed in Small Claims Court if they fit the claim limits and rules.
+An independent Palm Springs attorney can evaluate venue based on where the accident occurred, where the defendant resides, the parties involved, and the amount of damages sought.
+Use this answer differently when Palm Canyon & Tahquitz, Larson Justice Center - Indio, or a public-entity notice issue changes who holds the proof.
+Keep the therapy schedule close to the witness loop so the answer stays tied to proof, not guesswork.

 What is the legal process for a personal injury case in Palm Springs?